How much does it cost to build a data center?

 - What infrastructure is needed when building data centers?

 - The data centr tiers and their cost

 - Cost to build a data centre – in summary

 The data center building

 Data centers come in various shapes and sizes, from small facilities that occupy a few thousand square feet to multi-story buildings that span hundreds of thousands of square feet.

-The cost of building a data center depends heavily on this size and features.
+The price of building a center depends heavily on this size and features.

 A data center should not be built too big or too small.